dsiegler2000/nfldraftprediction.github.io/index.md

 - During the join, we retained draft information on 66.46% of players
 - We have statistics on 35619 players from 2004-2019

-## Unsupervised Learning
+### Methods
 We then began our data exploration process.
 We started by running some basic statistics on our data, which only further exposed this problem of the different positions having different statistics covering them (note the `NaN` percentages and percentiles).
-Next we actually applied the 75th percentile exclusion metric.
+Next we actually applied the 75th percentile exclusion metric mentioned above.
 After that, we looked at the distribution of positions among players.

+We went on to PCA.
+We applied PCA directly to all of the statistics, first standardizing the features and replacing NaN values with the mean, reducing the features to 2 dimensions to visualize.

+We continued down the PCA route, though it may be worth exploring Isomaps further in later work.
+Next, we looked to tackling the different positions issues.
+The statistics were broke up into some categories, such as defensive, offensive, passing, punting, interceptions, etc. and thus we performed PCA on the features in each of these categories, dropping the NaNs this time.

+We tried to use the results of these PCAs to reduce the number of features by replacing, for example, the 10 defensive features with just the PCA 1st and 2nd components when trained on the defensive features.
+When we then re-ran PCA on this reduced feature space, the algorithm performed somewhat better.

+Next we ran clustering algorithms on our dataset, using the Davies-Bouldin score to evaluate the clusters.
+We originally wanted to use GMM and hierarchical clustering, but we found that the former performed very poorly, likely due to the replacing the NaNs with the mean, and the later took an unreasonable amount of time to run on our large dataset, even with aggressive stopping conditions.
+We also compared the clusters to a plot of player positions, since we felt like this is a fairly natural way to cluster the players.

+We used both KMeans and DBSCAN for clustering and PCA and Isomap for the vizualization of the clustering (projecting into 2D space).
+We used the elbow method to pick `eps` for the DBSCAN, settling on 3.75.

+Finally, we some general analysis using Seaborn's `pairplot` function as well as a correlation heatmap, this time including `pick`, which is the pick number, our dependent variable.

+For this checkpoint, we kept our modelling very limited, as we wanted to get a good understanding of the data.
+Thus, we just tried a Random Forest and an SVR model, mostly keeping the default parameters.

+Finally, we used the random forest to get an approximate idea of feature importances.

+### Results
+#### Position Distribution
 ![pos_dist](position_distribution.png)
 Clearly the positions are imbalanced, but not heavily, and furthermore, since we aren't predicting position, this is not of much worry to us.
-We went on to PCA.
-We applied PCA directly to all of the statistics, first standardizing the features and replacing NaN values with the mean, reducing the features to 2 dimensions to visualize.
+#### PCA
 ![pca_whole](pca_wholedata.png)
 We noted that PCA did fairly poor job explaining variance, likely due to the linear dependence presented by replacing NaN values with the mean.
 This is further supported by the fairly flat explained variance distribution.
 ![evr_dist](evr_dist.png)
-We nonetheless continued down the PCA route, though it may be worth exploring Isomaps further in later work.
-Next, we looked to tackling the different positions issues.
-The statistics were broke up into some categories, such as defensive, offensive, passing, punting, interceptions, etc. and thus we performed PCA on the features in each of these categories, dropping the NaNs this time.
+We then went on to the per-category PCAs:
 ![pca_percat](pca_percategory.png)
 These results look valid, although the explained variances aren't particularly high.

-We tried to use the results of these PCAs to reduce the number of features by replacing, for example, the 10 defensive features with just the PCA 1st and 2nd components when trained on the defensive features.
-When we then re-ran PCA on this reduced feature space, the algorithm performed somewhat better.
+And then re-applying these PCA features to the whole dataset:
 ![pca_double](pca_double.png)
 We think that with more nuanced methods we can potentially use this unsupervised method to reduce our feature space and help with our player positions problem.

-Next we ran clustering algorithms on our dataset, using the Davies-Bouldin score to evaluate the clusters.
-We also compared the clusters to a plot of player positions, since we felt like this is a fairly natural way to cluster the players.
+#### Clustering
 ![kmeans_pca](KMeans_pca.png)
 ![DBSCAN_pca](DBSCAN_pca.png)
 ![kmeans_iso](KMeans_isomap.png)
 ![DBSCAN_iso](DBSCAN_isomap.png)
-We used both KMeans and DBSCAN for clustering and PCA and Isomap for the vizualization of the clustering (projecting into 2D space).
-We used the elbow method to pick `eps` for the DBSCAN, settling on 3.75 based off this plot:
+And the elbow method plot:
 ![elbow](DBSCAN_elbow.png)
 KMeans clearly performed better, likely because our dataset is in such a high dimension, with the `NaN` introducing non-constant densities in the space.

-Finally, we some general analysis using Seaborn's `pairplot` function as well as a correlation heatmap, this time including `pick`, which is the pick number, our dependent variable.
+#### General Analysis
 ![pairplot](pairplot.png)
 ![corr](corr_heatmap_pearson.png)
 And the Spearman correlation heatmap: